ai-forever/Kandinsky-3/README.md

 We present Kandinsky 3.1, the follow-up to the Kandinsky 3.0 model, a large-scale text-to-image generation model based on latent diffusion, continuing the series of text-to-image Kandinsky models and reflecting our progress to achieve higher quality and realism of image generation, which we have enhanced and enriched with a variety of useful features and modes to give users more opportunities to fully utilise the power of our new model.

-## Kandinsky Flash
+## Kandinsky Flash (Kandinsky 3.0 Refiner)

 <figure>
   <img src="assets/butterly_effect.jpg">
 </figure>

 Diffusion models have problems with fast image generation.
 To address this problem, we trained a Kandinksy Flash model based on the [Adversarial Diffusion Distillation](https://arxiv.org/abs/2311.17042) approach with some modifications: we trained the model on latents, which reduced the memory overhead and removed distillation loss as it did not affect the training.
-Also we used Kandinsky Flash model to improve visual quality of generation from Kandinsky 3.0.
+Also, we applied Kandinsky Flash model to images generated from Kandinsky 3.0 to improve visual quality of generated images.

 ### Architecture